davidclough/node/_documents/javascript-guide/javascript-guide.md

 Although make things look overly complicated, the outer parentheses are there partly by convention and partly to make sure that browsers know it contains an expression to prevent errors (a function declaration statement, as opposed to a function expression, cannot be immediately invoked).

+Here are some of the things IIFEs are used for:

 #### Privacy
 One major benefit of IIFEs is the ability to encapsulate variables.
-Because they can be scoped at function level any variables declared inside are private.
-Because the code above uses is within an IIFE we can declare "free-standing" variables and functions without any worries.
+Because they can be scoped at function level, any variables declared inside are private.
+Because the code above is within an IIFE we can declare "free-standing" variables and functions without any worries.
 It is effectively like a block in C# but just looks a bit more convoluted than a pair of braces.
-If it was not wrapped in an IIFE then `privateVariable` and `privateFunction` would be global.
+If they were not wrapped in an IIFE then `privateVariable` and `privateFunction` would be global.

 #### Strict Mode
-Another use for IIFEs is as a container for all code within a file because it advised to declare `"use strict";` at function level and not file level.
+Another use for IIFEs is as a container for all code within a file.
+This is because it advised to declare `"use strict";` at function level and not at file level.
 If the outer IIFE starts with a `"use strict";` we have effectively achieved strict mode at file level.
 Of course we can nest other IIFEs within our outer IIFE `:D`.

 #### Local Copies of More Global Objects
 The example below shows how parameters can be define and passed in to allow us to work with local copies of global objects.
 Here `$` refers to the `jQuery` object within the IIFE.
-This would be useful if another library has also declared their own meaning for `S`.
+This would be useful if another library has also declared their own meaning for `$`.
 The second parameter was not supplied in the call so we now know the `undefined` really is undefined.
 Note that you are not obliged to use these parameters everywhere but they may help you overcome a problem you come across.
 The global `undefined` property can, unbelievably, be set to any value but, if it has, some part of your code is likely to break anyway.

     (function ($, undefined) {
       // $ now refers the jQuery object within here.
 We can avoid clashes